chiffonng/mnemonic-gen/README.md

 - Increase reproducibility of this project, by resolving the dependencies and environment issues, and tracking experiments and hyperparameter search
 - Increase manageability of the project, by using a modular structure and clear documentation.
 - Have a template for future projects that involve fine-tuning models on custom datasets, and deploying them in a web interface.
-- Learn mathematical and technical details of SOTA techniques, such as LoRA (QLoRA, rank-stablized LoRA), instruction tuning (self-instruct pipeline), and preference learning (ORPO).
+- Learn mathematical and technical details of SOTA techniques, such as LoRA (QLoRA, rank-stablized LoRA), instruction tuning.